Skip to main content

 Collision Check Frequency

-This section allows you to change how frequent the collisions for each group are check.
+This section allows you to change how frequently the collisions for each group are checked.

 There is more information regarding what each of these are in the Collision Frequency section.

-This section allows you to change the global values, right now this only covers physic-related values.
+This section allows you to change the engine fields, right now this only covers physics-related values.

-There is more information regarding what each of these are in the Collisions & Physics module docs.
+There is more information regarding what each of these are in the Engine Fields docs.

 Audio